Sean-Mc-Mahon/McTasticRecipes/README.md

 #### Search Sort Filter
 (index, search, single_recipe)

 - The index page has a search bar, filter and sort feature.
 The search feature searches for keywords in recipe titles and ingredients.
-If a user performs a search they will be able to sort the search results. <br>
+If a user performs a search they will be able to sort the search results.
-- The sort feature allows users to sort the results by A-Z, Z-A, latest created and oldest created. <br>
+- The sort feature allows users to sort the results by A-Z, Z-A, latest created and oldest created.
-- The filter allows users to display recipes under the categories of cooking, baking, snacks or all. <br>
+- The filter allows users to display recipes under the categories of cooking, baking, snacks or all.

 #### Recipe Cards
 (index, view_profile)